Work (Iggy Azalea song): Composition

 "Work" is a snap and trap song which incorporates elements of EDM.
 Nina Long of Respect. describes it as the "polar opposite" of Azalea's previous material.
 The track opens with Azalea challenging "Walk a mile in these Louboutins", upon a sweeping keyboard introduction and balladic beat.
-It then leads into a similarly sad, string-laden first verse segment containing plaintive melodies.
+The song starts with a melancholic chordscheme on strings. (an edited, chopped up version of this chordscheme continues throughout the song during verses and the last chorus) It then leads into a similarly sad, string-laden first verse segment containing plaintive melodies.
 According to Gregory Adams of Exclaim!, the song "starts off smooth and ballady, with Azalea running through lines about her background, but soon drops into club-minded claps and screeching synths".
 A prominent synth, bass and drum-heavy production drop formula then occurs at the song's refrain, in which Azalea repeats the hook, "I been work work work work, workin' on my shit".
 The production drop casts Azalea's rapping against a combination of a Roland TR-808-heavy, minimal trap beat and EDM clapping effects.
 Using divisive Southern American English pronunciation, Azalea employs a defiant and rattling, staccato delivery in double-time.
 Her rapping pace varies from fast, intricate rhymes to slow, stretched-out singular words.
-While in the verses, her delivery is expletively riddled.
+While in the verses, her delivery is riddled with expletives.